Stinnett/DataScience/README.md

 # DataScience Project: P2P Lending
-Working with big data sets to play with different data science concepts.

 Project description:
 In the past several years, there has been tremendous growth in peer-to-peer (P2P) lending.
 There are many websites that facilitate this; the largest few of these now have over a $1B marketcap.
 This sites give users the option to either apply for a loan or to invest in a loan.